Strengthening the Hunger Relief System

 Sharing our expertise in finding and collecting agricultural surplus to bring more fresh food into the emergency food network

 The demand for fresh food – especially fruits and vegetables – has never been greater.
-To meet this need, Second Harvest Heartland has worked with local growers and farmers for the last few years to harvest agricultural surplus – edible crops that would otherwise go unused or plowed back into the ground.
-We’ve worked with growers to get millions of pounds of sweet corn distributed to hungry people in our region, as well as more than 15 different kinds of produce ranging from apples to zucchini.
+To meet this need, Second Harvest Heartland has worked with local growers and farmers to harvest agricultural surplus – edible crops that would otherwise go unused or plowed back into the ground.
+We’ve worked with growers to get millions of pounds of sweet corn distributed to hungry people in our region, as well as more than 20 different kinds of produce ranging from apples to zucchini.

 Using data to illuminate issues and drive change